This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - Tell the debt collector why you believe you do not owe all or part of the debt.
 Tell the debt collector you have a dispute and you want it investigated.

-- If you know you owe part of the debt start making repayments to reduce that amount but continue with a dispute on the rest of the debt
+- If you know you owe part of the debt start making repayments to reduce that amount but continue with a dispute on the rest of the debt.
+DO NOT make payments on a debt you believe may be statute barred – get advice first.

 - If the debt collector threatens legal action, refuses to investigate the dispute or continues to insist you owe the whole debt you should: